Risingson/eveeyedocs/docs/ui/settings.md

 ### Jumpdrive Settings
 #### Use Jumpdrive
 This would enable finding routes using a jumpdrive.
+#### Use gates instead <<<<<<<<<< how is it called ?
+You can choose a number
 #### Prefer Station Systems
 This option will prefer systems with staion en route over shortest distance.
-This system will prefer stations with a undock radius
+This system will prefer stations with a undock radius of 10k and higher.
+If no such station system is found it would still use the systems with low undock radius.

 ### Avoidance Settings
 #### Avoid Incursions/Edencom/Triglavian Systems
 Set this to <!--try to--> avoid routing via Incursion, Edencom and/or Triglavian solarsystems. <!--This works differently than ingame though.
 If you use those settings ingame the EVE client will not find a route if you cannot get somewhere without crossing Edencom or Triglavian systems.
 Eveeye will try to find a route where you cross them least.-->